iArcanic/irsm-cw2/executive-report.md

 - Continuous risk monitoring, suggested action paths, and reviews based on previous actions taken to address the risk
 - Integration and synchronisation with other control areas, such as incident response and vulnerability management
 - Thorough risk calculation method with factors such as impact, likelihood, and other factors
-- Maintaining a company wide risk register that is constantly updated with the latest risks, threat scenarios, and vulnerability data from risk assessments conducted or credible cybersecurity vendors
+- Maintaining a company wide risk register that is constantly updated with the latest risks, threat scenarios, and vulnerability data from risk assessments conducted or credible cybersecurity vendors covering risks on Active Directory, Symantec products, and Microsoft Server

 The controls here will ultimately lead to a more structured approach, where data is placed at the forefront of the assets to protect.
 These controls are in agreement with well known frameworks such as NIST 800-39 [@nist2011] and ISO 27001 [@iso2022].